PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Introduction

+Recent metadata-aware and vision-language methods provide promising directions, but they are not fully suited to the report-scarce, metadata-rich setting considered in this work.
+Metadata-fusion approaches~\cite{lu2023collaborative,pacheco2021attention} typically combine image and tabular features architecturally, but often lack explicit semantic modeling of risk--disease relationships.
+Meanwhile, CLIP-style and LLM-based medical models~\cite{radford2021learning,wang2022medclip,wang2022multi,du2024ret} usually depend on large-scale pretraining, paired reports, EHR text, or carefully curated textual annotations.
+As a result, the semantic potential of routinely available structured clinical metadata remains underexplored.

-In this paper, we propose PRIMA (Pre-training with Risk-integrated Image-Metadata Alignment), a framework designed to synergize domain-specific clinical knowledge with visual features (Fig. \ref{fig:intro}).
-To capture high-quality priors, we first construct a specialized knowledge bank of risk-disease relationships by leveraging GPT \cite{openai2026systemcard} and Gemini \cite{comanici2025gemini} via Retrieval-Augmented Generation (RAG) \cite{amugongo2025retrieval} on clinical literature.
-Subsequently, we fine-tune Clinical ModernBERT \cite{lee2025clinical} on this corpus, circumventing the need for massive paired datasets by exploiting cost-effective expert literature to enhance semantic understanding.
-To bridge modality gaps, a dual-encoder pre-training stage utilizes DINOv3 \cite{simeoni2025dinov3} alongside our refined text encoder.
-We introduce four complementary objective functions to orchestrate the integration of diverse imaging modalities and textual knowledge at multiple scales.
-By harmonizing global context with fine-grained local features, this hierarchical alignment ensures robust adaptation to complex clinical scenarios.
-Finally, Qwen3 \cite{qwen3} aggregates these multi-modal features for precise disease diagnosis.
-Evaluations on PAD-UFES-20 \cite{Pacheco2020PADUFES20AS} and AQUA show PRIMA significantly outperforms SOTA baselines without requiring massive data or exhaustive compute.
-Our contributions are summarized as follows:
+In this paper, we propose PRIMA (Pre-training with Risk-integrated Image-Metadata Alignment), a framework designed to integrate domain-specific clinical knowledge, patient metadata, and visual representations.
+PRIMA first constructs a task-specific knowledge bank of risk--disease relationships by applying Retrieval-Augmented Generation (RAG)~\cite{amugongo2025retrieval} with GPT~\cite{singh2025openai,openai2026systemcard} and Gemini~\cite{comanici2025gemini,googledeepmind2026gemini3pro} on public clinical literature.
+The resulting corpus is used to fine-tune Clinical ModernBERT~\cite{lee2025clinical}, injecting diagnostic priors without requiring massive paired image--text datasets.
+PRIMA then aligns visual features from DINOv3~\cite{simeoni2025dinov3} with the refined text encoder through multi-granular, metadata-aware objectives.
+Finally, Qwen3~\cite{qwen3} aggregates the aligned multi-modal features for disease prediction.
+Evaluations on PAD-UFES-20~\cite{Pacheco2020PADUFES20AS} and AQUA demonstrate that PRIMA consistently outperforms strong visual, metadata-fusion, and medical vision-language baselines.